United Therapeutics to pay $210 million to resolve U.S. kickback probe

 Wednesday’s settlement centered on donations that United Therapeutics made to Caring Voice Coalition, a Mechanicsville, Virginia-based foundation that says its aim is to improve the lives of patients with chronic illnesses.

-The government alleged that from 2010 to 2014, United Therapeutics used the charity as a means to pay for the co-pay obligations of thousands of Medicare patients taking drugs including Adcirca, Remodulin, Tyvaso and Orenitram.
+The government said that from 2010 to 2014, United Therapeutics used the charity as a means to cover the co-pay obligations of thousands of Medicare patients taking drugs to treat high pulmonary blood pressure called Adcirca, Remodulin, Tyvaso and Orenitram.

-According to the settlement agreement, United Therapeutics routinely obtained data from the charity detailing how many patients on each drug received assistance and how much Caring Voice Coalition spent on those patients.
+According to the settlement agreement, United Therapeutics routinely obtained data from the charity about how many patients on United Therapeutics’ drugs it assisted, which the drugmaker used to decide how much to donate.

+United Therapeutics, based in Silver Spring, Maryland, previously disclosed in July that it had set aside $210 million amid talks to resolve the investigation.

+Andrew Fisher, a company spokesman, said United Therapeutics was glad to have the investigation behind it so that it could return its focus on developing life-saving treatments.